a27ds/Ordeal/README.md

 # Ordeal
-An top-down dungeon crawler, no weapons only a flash light to get rid of ghosts
+An top-down dungeon crawler, no weapons only a flashlight to get rid of ghosts